aidinattar/AS4PA/README.md

-# Advanced-Statistics
+# AS4PA

-Exercises of the course of Advanced-Statistics, A.Y.
+Exercises of the course of Advanced-Statistics for Physics Analysis, A.Y.
 2021-22

 Prof. Alberto Garfagnini